FrnRmn/hippocampal_sequences/READ_ME.txt

 ###################################################
 OVERVIEW
 --------------------------------------------------
-This is the implementation of the master thesis of Francesco Romandini, supervised by Alberto Testolin, named "A computational investigation on the role of hippocampal sequences in learning spatial representations and informing goal-directed behavior."
+Implementation of a master thesis at University of Padova.
+Student: Francesco Romandini.
+Spervisor: Alberto Testolin.
+It is named "A computational investigation on the role of hippocampal sequences in learning spatial representations and informing goal-directed behavior."
 For more info: https://github.com/FrnRmn/hippocampal_sequences

 The folder contains the code used to perform simulations in four different contexts.